suhasHere/moq-catalog/draft-law-moq-catalog.md

 # Security Considerations

-Catalog payload body MAY be encryupted.
 The catalog payload type header MUST NOT be encrypted.

-# Privacy Considerations

-Catalog payload MAY be encryupted.
-The catalog type header MUST NOT be encrypted.
+The catalog payload body MAY be encrypted.

 # IANA Considerations {#iana}

-This section details the type of Catalog format that can be registered.
+This section details how the Type of the Catalog format that can be registered.
 The type registry can be updated by incrementally expanding the type space, i.e., by allocating and reserving new type identifiers.
 As per [RFC8126], this section details the creation of the "MoQ Base Protocol Catalog Type" registry.

 ## Catalog Type Registry